chrisladd/DashDashSwift/README.md

 // optionally register your commands with the parser.
 // this allows you to ask for `key` and get `shortKey` automatically,
-// as well as printing a help message with all the commands automatically. parser.register(key: "input", shortKey: "i", description: "The location where files should be read from.") parser.register(key: "output",  shortKey: "o", description: "The location where files should be saved.") parser.register(key: "size", shortKey: "s", description: "The desired file size, in bytes") parser.register(key: "all", shortKey: "a", description: "Boolean.
+// as well as printing a help message with all the commands automatically. parser.register(key: "input", shortKey: "i", index: 0, description: "The location where files should be read from.") parser.register(key: "output",  shortKey: "o", index: 1, description: "The location where files should be saved.") parser.register(key: "size", shortKey: "s", description: "The desired file size, in bytes") parser.register(key: "all", shortKey: "a", description: "Boolean.
 Whether or not all directories should be included.") parser.register(key: "help", shortKey: "h", description: "Print this help message")